Do you want to skip the read and get straight to our top pick? Our recommendation for the Best website Monitoring Tool is UptimeRobot.

 - Monitis – Best for custom monitoring plans

-The very fact that you are researching website monitoring suggests that your website is probably a professional one, either linked to a business or designed with the intention to host a fair number of users.
+The very fact that you are researching website monitoring suggests that your website is probably a professional one, either linked to a business or designed to host a fair number of users.

 If this is the case, then we would definitely recommend that you use a website monitoring service!